17 Fundamental Mock Trial Objections and How to Make Them

 - Defendant’s Character: The defendant can offer evidence of his own good character to show that he acted in accordance with that good character on a specific occasion.

-- For example, Cady can introduce evidence that last semester, instead of getting in a fight with someone who had provoked her, she talked to the person and reached a peaceful resolution.
+- For example, Diane can introduce evidence that last semester, instead of getting in a fight with someone who had provoked her, she talked to the person and reached a peaceful resolution.

 - Victim’s Character: The defense can offer evidence of the victim’s character to prove that the victim acted in accordance with that character trait on a particular occasion.

 - Witness’s Character: Either the prosecution or defense can introduce evidence of a witness’s dishonesty.
-If this happens, the other side can then offer evidence of that witness’s honesty.
+If this happens, the opposing party can then offer evidence of that witness’s honesty.

 - “Objection.
 The question calls for inadmissible character evidence.”

 - “Objection.
 The witness has provided improper character testimony.”